abocn/TelegramBot/README.md

 - You can find Kowalski on Telegram as [@KowalskiNodeBot](https://t.me/KowalskiNodeBot)

-## Self-host requirements
+## Bot requirements

 > [!IMPORTANT]
 > You will only need all of them if you are not running Kowalski Dockerized.
-Read ["Running with Docker"](https://docs.kowalski.social/installing/docker) for more information.
+Read ["Running with Docker"](https://docs.kowalski.social/self-hosting/docker) for more information.

 - [Bun](https://bun.sh) (latest is suggested)
 - A Telegram bot (create one at [@BotFather](https://t.me/botfather))